CHILD PROTECTIVE ACT

 (d) It is contrary to the welfare of the child to remain in the home; and

-(e) It is in the best interests of the child to remain in temporary shelter care pending the conclusion of the adjudicatory hearing; or
+(e) It is in the best interests of the child to remain in temporary shelter care pending the conclusion of the adjudicatory hearing.

-the court shall issue, within twenty-four (24) hours of such hearing, an order of temporary legal custody and/or a protective order.
+The court shall issue, within twenty-four (24) hours of such hearing, a shelter care order placing the child in the temporary legal custody of the department or other authorized agency.
 Any evidence may be considered by the court which is of the type which reasonable people may rely upon.

-(7) If the court does not find that the child should remain in shelter care under subsection (5) of this section, the child shall be released and the court may dismiss the petition.
+(9) If the court does not find that the child should be placed in or remain in shelter care under subsection (5) of this section, the child shall be released.